Grate-Oracle-Lewot/GrateCrystal/README.md

   - Pokémon that would/should have Levitate as an Ability can now learn Fly, to compensate for the lack of Abilities
   - Small first-form bird Pokémon can no longer learn Fly, needing to evolve first
   - All Pokémon that only belonged to one Egg Group now belong to two, and legendaries can now breed with Ditto
-  - A few new trainer battles
+  - Some new trainer battles
 - After defeating Blue, you can battle Prof. Oak at Mr. Pokémon's house once per day, and if you win, Mr. Pokémon will give you another Odd Egg
 - New Pokédex entries for every Pokémon (still in progress)
 - A few Pokémon have been reverted to their beta designs from the Spaceworld demos, and Butterfree and Venomoth have had their sprites swapped